 The estate is owned by the Raven family, and through the vision and drive of the team they’ve put together, the estate has become a successful commercial enterprise.
 We produce our own lamb, beef and venison – available for sale in the estate Gift Shop & Information Centre.
 Several hydro schemes make power from our waterways, and country sports attract enthusiasts from around the globe to hunt, shoot and fish in the sparkling rivers, lochs and wild moorlands.
 At the heart of the estate is Ardtornish House and gardens, which with our self-catering cottages attract many loyal long-standing visitors.
 The Ardtornish team is passionate about the local area, and committed to sustainability and development of our community and the Lochaline area – including by providing affordable housing and building plots at nearby Achabeag.

-Ardtornish holds a special place in their hearts of everyone who visits.
+Ardtornish holds a special place in the hearts of everyone who visits.
 Don’t just take our word for it – explore for yourself, discover Ardtornish’s secrets, and begin the journey that leads so many back time and time again.

 “Ardtornish is an enchanting place; I have fallen for the Celtic myths, the wonderful light and the endlessly unrolling landscapes, and now I have an urge to come back to explore as many of the islands of Hebrides as I can.
 I have the feeling that this vast expanse of islands and turbulent seas is an alternative world, an innocent, half-forgotten place, blessed by its remoteness and silence.
 There are different kinds of silence: this is the silence of prehistory.
 And, of course, there are said to be salmon in the rivers.”